 Observations may be transmitted in a solicited (in response to a query) or unsolicited mode.
 In the solicited mode, a user requests a set of observations according to criteria transmitted by the user.
 The sending system responds with existing data to satisfy the query (subject to access controls).
 Queries do not elicit new observations by the target system, they simply retrieve old observations.
 (See Chapter 5 for full discussion of the query transmission.)

 The unsolicited mode is used primarily to transmit the values of new observations.
 It is the mode used by producing services to return the values of observations requested by an ordering system.
 A laboratory system, for example, would usually send the results of an AM electrolytes to the ordering HIS via the unsolicited mode.
 An intensive care system would send the blood pressures to the same HIS by the same mode.
 Calling such transactions unsolicited may sound like a misnomer, but is not.
 The placing service solicits the producing service to make the observation.
 It could also (through a query) solicit the value of that observation after it has been made.
 However, such an approach would demand continuous polling of the producing system until the result was produced.
 Using the unsolicited mode, the producing service returns the value of an observation as soon as it is available.
 The unsolicited mode can also be used to transmit new results to a system (e.g., an archival medical record system) that did not order the observation.
-The transactions that define these modes are more fully described in Section 7.3, "."
+The transactions that define these modes are more fully described in Section 7.3, "General Trigger Events & Message Definitions."

 Observations are usually ordered and reported as sets (batteries) of many separate observations.
 Physicians order electrolytes (consisting of sodium, potassium, chloride, bicarbonate) or vitals (consisting of diastolic blood pressure, systolic blood pressure, pulse, and temperature).
 Moreover, tests that we may think of as single entity, e.g., cardiac echo, usually yield multiple separate measurements, e.g., left ventricular diameter, left atrial diameter, etc. Moreover, observations that are usually reported as text (e.g., the review of systems from the history and physical) can also be considered a set of separately analyzable units (e.g., cardiac history, pulmonary history, genito-urinary history, etc.).
 We strongly suggest that all text clinical reports be broken down into such separate analyzable entities and that these individual entities be transmitted as separate OBX segments.
 Because many attributes of a set of observations taken at one time will be identical, one OBR segment serves as a header for the report and carries the information that applies to all of the individual observations in the set.
 In the case of ordered observations, the OBR segment is a "turn-around document" like the manual request forms it replaces.
 It carries information about the order to the producing service; a copy of the OBR with additional fields completed is returned with the observations to the requesting service.
 Alternately, text documents can be encoded as a CDA document and sent within a single OBX.